-- Once you have selected a topic, the Director of the Doctoral Program will help you determine the appropriateness of your topic and approve it.
+- topic be sufficiently narrow so that you can propose research designs that you could actually do yourself. - Once you have selected a topic, the Doctoral Committee will help you determine the appropriateness of your topic and approve it.
 If your topic is not appropriate, the faculty will assist you in revising it. - You must not discuss your topic with any faculty member after submitting it for approval.
 However, you may discuss it with fellow students. - The Doctoral Committee will organize an approximately one-hour workshop for all students taking the Examination to discuss the Examination and practice responding to the paper outline.
 This strongly recommended workshop is an opportunity to ask questions about how to address the components of the instructions for the Preliminary Exam. - You submit your Preliminary Examination paper.
 Limit the paper to 15-20 double-spaced pages (excluding references) and be sure to address all items in the outline.
 Use 12-point font and 1-inch margins.
 Parts I, II, and III should be approximately of the same length.
 Part IV may be relatively shorter.
 The outline of the paper and the grading rubric are in Appendix B. - The Preliminary Examination defense takes place. - Oral presentation: Use this opportunity to highlight the most important points of your paper.
 Remember that all committee members have read your paper and you should not repeat everything that is in it.
 Please prepare the presentation using Power Point.
 Equipment for the Power Point presentation will be set up for your use.
 Your presentation should last approximately 15 minutes. - Questions and Answers: Each committee member will ask questions.
 This portion of the exam will last approximately 30 to 40 minutes.
 Be mindful that questions may relate to different aspects of the topic you are addressing, or to the research methods you are using or not using.
 For example, if you are using a purposive selection strategy, the committee may ask why you are not using a stratified random sample.
 You will need to justify your choice. - The Committee will make written comments to all students regarding their performance and recommendations for growth and improvement.

 Table 5.
-Approximate timeline for the Preliminary Examination
+Example timeline for the Preliminary Examination

 What will happen?
 Approximate date

 You turn in your topic to the Program Director July 9

 Your topic is approved July 17

 Workshop with senior faculty July 24

-You turn in your Preliminary Examination paper (pdocumet@pitt.edu) August 14, 5 pm
+You turn in your Preliminary Examination paper (jaime.sidani@pitt.edu) August 14, 5 pm

 Your Examination takes place August 27 or 28